lino-framework/book/docs/dev/layouts/index.rst

 A **layout** is a description of how to visually arrange the fields and other data elements in an entry form or a table.

-Layouts are one of Lino's important features which it adds to the Django framework.
-They provide a way to design forms using the Python language and independently of the chosen renderer.
-Their concept and implementation is fully Luc's work, and we didn't yet find a similar approach in any other framework.
+Layouts are one of Lino's important features, which it adds to the Django framework.
+They provide a way to design forms using the Python language and independently of the chosen :term:`front end`.

 .. contents::
     :depth: 2
     :local:

+.. include:: /../docs/shared/include/tested.rst

+>>> from lino import startup
+>>> startup('lino_book.projects.lets1.settings')
+>>> from lino.api.doctest import *
+>>> ses = rt.login('robin')

 The columns of a table
 ======================

-The simplest occurence of layouts is the :attr:`column_names
+The simplest occurrence of layouts is the :attr:`column_names
 <lino.core.tables.AbstractTable.column_names>` attribute of a table,
 used to define which fields should be displayed as the columns of that table.